varshini1938/ID1110-PROJECT/README.md

   2. Abhishiktha Mahanti (132301002@smail.iitpkd.ac.in)
   3. G.Sri Varshini (132301012@smail.iitpkd.ac.in)
 # Contibutions:
-   Tanay Vashist:function to send the mails to students and staff
+   Tanay Vashist: function to send the mails to students and staff
-   Abhishiktha: decesion making structure for message to be sent to students according                 to the number of leaves
-   G.Sri Varshini: loop to save and update the attendence to the excel shhet
+   Abhishiktha: decesion making structure for message to be sent to students according to the number of leaves G.Sri Varshini: loop to save and update the attendence to the excel sheet